-PHAR 2130 Pharmacy Administration & Medical Billing Lab, 2 credits of current technology to carry out administrative pharmacy tasks.
+The administrative lab outlines the role of medical insurance and pharmacy billing within the pharmacy industry.
+Students demonstrate the use of current technology to carry out administrative pharmacy tasks.
 Medication dispensing and over-the-counter compliance in accordance with federal and state laws and regulations is outlined and practiced in simulated scenarios.
 Students practice interpreting prescriptions by learning common pharmacy terms and abbreviations.
 (Online-spr)